dryajov/ethereum-sync/fast-deterministic-sync.md

 ## Full sub-tries vs leaf nodes

-A full sub-trie is a chunk with all the intermediary and leaf nodes along a prefix path meaning that the sub-trie is fully traversable along the prefix, and the validity of the chunk can be quickly verified.
+A full sub-trie is a chunk with all the intermediary and leaf nodes along a prefix path meaning that the sub-trie is fully traversable along that prefix, and the validity of the chunk can be quickly verified.
 This has the advantage of discarding invalid chunks early on but increases on the wire overhead.

 Contrasted to delivering just the leafs, which doesn't have any additional on the wire overhead, but an attacker can feed invalid data before the client realizes and disconnects.